-All early releases must be requested and approved by 9:00 a.m. each day except for a family emergency, which may arise.
+All early releases should be requested in advance, except for a family emergency, which may arise.
 No student shall be permitted to leave school for any reason without the prior approval of the Building Principal or their designee.
-Whoever is designated to pick up the child must go to the office with proper identification to sign-out the student from school.
+Whoever is designated to pick up the student must go to the office with proper identification to sign-out the student from school.